 The first question to consider is what legal interest has been created by allowing the occupier into occupation.
 There are a number of different options but the ones that are most likely to arise in this situation are as follows:

 - A lease.

-A licence to occupy is a personal right for the occupier to use the property and does not create an estate in land.
+A licence to occupy is a personal right for the occupier to use the property and does not create an estate inland.
 A licensee does not have a right to exclusive possession.
 Therefore, if the occupier is a true licensee, the owner can simply revoke the licence and bring the occupation to an end.

 A tenancy at will does grant exclusive possession of the property to the occupier and exists where the tenancy can be determined immediately by either party at any time.
-It is possible to verbally agree the terms of a tenancy at will but it will only be a true tenancy at will if it can be brought to an end at any time by either party.
-Common situations where a tenancy at will will be implied are where a person is let into occupation pending negotiations for the grant of a new lease and pays rent (and the terms of the new lease are being negotiated) and where a person is allowed to continue in possession after the end of the lease while negotiations for a new lease take place (and those negotiations continue).
-If those negotiations stall however, and the occupier remains in occupation, a periodic tenancy might be implied instead, which can be more problematic.
+It is possible to verbally agree on the terms of a tenancy at will but it will only be a true tenancy at will if it can be brought to an end at any time by either party.
+Common situations where a tenancy at will be implied are where a person is let into occupation pending negotiations for the grant of a new lease and pays rent (and the terms of the new lease are being negotiated) and where a person is allowed to continue in possession after the end of the lease while negotiations for a new lease take place (and those negotiations continue).
+If those negotiations stall, however, and the occupier remains in occupation, a periodic tenancy might be implied instead, which can be more problematic.

 A periodic tenancy may be created by express agreement between the parties or more commonly one arises by implication where there is a landlord and tenant relationship (where the tenant has exclusive possession) and the payment of rent.
 This is often the case where an owner lets someone into occupation without documenting the basis of the occupation.
 The period of the tenancy is determined by reference to when the rent is paid.
-So if rent is paid weekly, there is a weekly periodic tenancy, monthly rent is a monthly periodic tenancy and so on.
+So if rent is paid weekly, there is a weekly periodic tenancy, monthly rent is a monthly periodic tenancy, and so on.

 Problems of a periodic tenancy